Preston-Landers/concurrent-log-handler/README.md

    - This limitation is because the file lock objects and other internal states within the handler cannot be safely serialized and shared across process boundaries.
    - This requirement **does not** apply to threads within the same process; threads can share a single CLH instance.
-   - This requirement also **may not** apply to child processes created via `fork()` (e.g., with Gunicorn `--preload`), where file descriptors might be inherited.
-However, explicit instantiation in each process is the safest approach.
+   - This requirement also applies to child processes created via `fork()` (e.g., Gunicorn with `--preload`, uWSGI, or `multiprocessing` with the fork start method).
+Forked children inherit the parent's file descriptors, which causes file locks to silently fail to serialize between processes.
+See item 3 below for the recommended pattern.

 2. **Multiprocessing and Spawn mode:**